OkeWoke/ChatClient/README.md

-# ChatClient
+# ChatClient aka not a steam chat clone
 A chat client written in python, with Tkinter GUI.
 I think Skype and Steam is crap, so I'm gonna try make something with features I want with 100% less stability :D

 This Chat Client requires communication to a dedicated server, which I am also making @ repo: OkeWoke/ChatServer